-If you’re new to Northwest Arkansas — or if you’re a new mama navigating the neighborhoods for the first time with a baby on the hip — we thought you’d appreciate some local exploring options.
+If you’re new to Northwest Arkansas — or a new mama navigating the neighborhoods for the first time with a baby on the hip — we thought you’d appreciate some local exploring options.

 If we leave out your favorite things to do in Northwest Arkansas, write a comment below and share them with the rest of us!

 Oodles of Outdoorsy Options:

 Devil’s Den State Park – It’s a beautiful park with a built-in pool, picnic tables, great bridge, swimming pool and river and boat rentals.
 Take a picnic and the Frisbee and football and have a blast!
 If you’re adventurous, you can also go caving.
 There are also cabins and camping options.

 Withrow Springs State Park.
 (Near Huntsville) Great camping area, swimming pool, playground, hiking trails, fishing and tennis.
 Canoes, too!